Skip to content

 Penetrating Ocular Trauma

-Penetrating eye injury is an open globe injury caused by a sharp object, with only an entry wound and no exit wound.
-According to the Birmingham Eye Trauma Terminology, it is defined as “if there is only an entry wound and no exit wound, it is penetrating.”
-Even if there are multiple lacerations, if they result from multiple entry mechanisms, they are classified as penetrating.
+A penetrating eye injury is an open globe injury caused by a sharp object, with only an entrance wound and no exit wound.
+According to the Birmingham Eye Trauma Terminology, it is defined as “penetrating if there is an entrance wound but no exit wound”; even if there are multiple lacerations, they are classified as penetrating if they result from multiple entry mechanisms.

-Cases with intraocular foreign body (IOFB) are classified separately.
-Injuries with both entry and exit wounds are distinguished as perforating eye injuries.
+Cases involving an intraocular foreign body (IOFB) are classified separately.
+Injuries with both entrance and exit wounds are distinguished as perforating eye injuries.

 Anterior prolapse of intraocular contents occurs only at the entry site.
-Relatively less severe than perforating injury.
+Relatively less severe than perforating injuries.

 Because the globe is completely penetrated, intraocular contents prolapse from both front and back, making it more severe.

-Definition: Retention of foreign body inside the eyeball
+Definition: Retention of a foreign body inside the eyeball

 The location of injury affects prognosis and is classified into the following three zones1).

-Zone ICornea to limbusLimited to anterior segment.
+Zone ICornea to limbusLimited to the anterior segment.
 Relatively good prognosis

-Zone IIIMore than 5 mm posterior to the limbusPosterior segment including retina.
+Zone IIIMore than 5 mm posterior to the limbusPosterior segment including the retina.
 Often poor prognosis

 Comparison of Penetrating and Perforating Injuries